ronen567/just-the-docs/docs/linear-regression-new.md

 ## An Intro to Supervised Learning, Linear Regression and Gradient Descent

 The essence of machine learning is the predictor.
-When speaking of predictor, the first question should normally be - which type of predicors to use.
-The curenntly used predictort of Supervised Learning is **Logistic Regression**.
-It will be presented with details on a post which follows.
-Still this post is about the **Linear Predictor**, though not commonly used for Supervised Learning, but considered relatively a simple model, might be a good point to start with, and gain familiarity with some of the predictor's principles.
+When speaking of predictors, the first question should normally be - which type of predicors to use.
+The curenntly commonly used predictort of Supervised Learning is **Logistic Regression**.
+Logistic Regression will be presented with details on a post which follows.
+Still this post is about the **Linear Predictor**.
+Though not commonly used for Supervised Learning, it is a relatively simple model, might be a good point to start with, and gain familiarity with some of the predictors' principles.

 Next question to be asked here is, how should the predictor's coefficients be caluclated.
 Goal of this post is to show the matematical development leading to finding the predictor's coeffcients..